gke/UAVXArm/README.md

 UAVXArm32F4
 ===========

 For the time being project documentation my be found at the Google Code site.
+Background for UAVXArm32F4 may be found at:

 [http://code.google.com/p/uavp-mods/wiki/UAVXArm]